agavevska/MIS-labs/laboratory_exercise_2/README.md

 `1.
 Categories Screen`

 `2.
-Favorites Screen (by clicking on the icon in the upper right corner on Categories screen)``
+Favorites Screen (by clicking on the icon in the upper right corner on Categories screen)`

 `3.
 Meals Screen (you can see the favorites)`

 `4.
 Notification Screen`

-`6.
-Random recipe (by clicking on the icon in the upper right corner on Categories screen)`